Ready to say goodbye to debt for good? Learn More

 Written by Attorney Paige HooperLegally reviewed by Jonathan Petts

 So long as your car hasn’t already been auctioned or sold, filing bankruptcy can help stop repossession.
 If you file Chapter 7, the automatic stay gives you time to negotiate new, more affordable loan terms with your car lender.
 It can also get rid of a deficiency judgment if your car is repossessed and sold.
-Filling Chapter 13 can help you reorganize your auto loan debt to get a more affordable monthly payment and spread out past-due payments over several years.
+Filing Chapter 13 can help you reorganize your auto loan debt to get a more affordable monthly payment and spread out past-due payments over several years.

 Read More →